You need to remove those pesky cobwebs occasionally to keep your WordPress running at full steam without disruptions.

 - Invalid Shortcuts.

-- Website cluttered excessively with social media sharing options.
+- Website is excessively cluttered with social media sharing options.

 - Broken Links.